rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         if source_version > destination_version:
             raise exception.DestinationHypervisorTooOld()
         return source_info, destination_info
 {% endhighlight %}

+#### Exploration 17

-Now that we completed these simple but important checks, we run into the \_call\_livem\_checks\_on\_host.
-This one is a beefy call that will lead us into several other methods.
-Again here it's worth nothing that anything that returns here is lost, we are just looking for an exception or continue.
-We do however set the class migrate\_data variable as you may remember was set to None during the class instantiation.
-This migrate\_data is filled with the returns from compute\_rpcapi.check\_can\_live\_migrate\_destination.
-Remember that the RPC services leave a message, and in this case for Compute.
-We can trace this all the way through the "compute_rpcapi" but we know now that it's going to end up in the Compute Manager.
-We also know that this means the code that runs here is going to run on the destination Compute Node, just like when a message was left for Conductor, a conductor node picked it up, and if we were to look into the scheduler calls, a message would be left for them.
-This isn't critical to understanding the code, but it is good to know that during this part, The Code will be run on the Destination Compute Node, and that we can skip some code here and go straight to nova.compute.manager.method\_called.
+Now that I completed these simple but important checks, I execute the *_call_livem_checks_on_host*.
+This beefy call leads us into several other methods.
+Again, it's worth noting that anything returned here is lost.
+We are just looking to find an exception or to continue.
+We do, however, set the *class migrate_data* variable, which (as you may remember) was set to `None` during the class instantiation.
+This *migrate_data* is filled with the returned values from *compute_rpcapi.check_can_live_migrate_destination*.
+Remember that the RPC services left a message, in this case, for *compute*.
+I could trace this all the way through the *compute_rpcapi*, but we know now that it's going to end up in the Compute Manager.
+This means the code that runs here is going to run on the destination Compute node.
+Just like when a message was left for Conductor and a Conductor node picked it up, if we were to look into the scheduler calls, we'd find that a message has been left for them.
+This isn't critical to understanding the code, but it is good to know that, during this section, the code is run on the destination Compute node.
+Thus, we can skip some code here and go straight to *nova.compute.manager.method_called*.

-*nova.conductor.tasks.live_migrate_LiveMigrationTask.\_call\_livem\_checks\_on\_host* ->
+*nova.conductor.tasks.live_migrate_LiveMigrationTask._call_livem_checks_on_host* ->
 {% highlight python %}
     def _call_livem_checks_on_host():
         try: